 - 2 ribs celery diced

 - 1 cup milk

 - 1 cup chicken stock/broth or vegetable broth

-- salt and pepper to taste
+- kosher salt and black pepper to taste

 - 1/2 cup breadcrumbs